martin-zyb/Remc/README.md

 # Remc
 Remc Engine.
 ## Introduction
-This engine is the foundation for the next project.
-Mainly written by visual studio.
-(2022)
+This is a game engine based on OpenGL, mainly written in C++.
 ## Content
 ### Remc
 Remc is the main module of this project.